 Cooked fruit flavors in the wine mingle with the cheese flavors almost giving the impression you’re eating a dessert pie.
 The origin of the wine and cheese let you know this will be a pairing success.

-This combination is flavorful to stand alone or try goat cheese risotto with caramelized onions for even more impact.
+Author Note: This combination is flavorful to stand alone or try goat cheese risotto with caramelized onions for even more impact.
 Petite Sirah will withstand the boost in flavor nicely.
 Goat Gouda also pairs well with merlots.

 Camembert has mushroom flavors and barn-like characteristics that go well with Petite Sirah’s earthy aromas.
 Again, the dark berries in the wine will tone down the bitterness and keep any excess of savory notes from lingering on your palate.

 Thyme and garlic backed camembert will be a star appetizer at your next holiday event when paired with Petite Sirah.